-Goffman (1963) noted that racial minority status can be a form of "tribal stigma," a collective stigma based on real or imagined attributes associated with a racial group.
+In Stigma: Notes on the Management of Spoiled Identity (1963), Goffman notes that racial minority status can be a form of "tribal stigma," a collective stigma based on real or imagined attributes associated with a racial group.
 This, in turn, leads to "discrimination, through which we effectively, if often unthinkingly, reduce [a person's] life chances" (Goffman, 1963: 5).
-Goffman, however, emphasized that stigmatized individuals might attempt to mitigate the negative impact of stigma by managing the information they convey about themselves.
-This basic insight provides a basis for conceptualizing how, through self-presentation, people might attempt to "dodge . . . stigmatizing processes" (Link and Phelan, 2001: 378).
+Goffman, however, emphasizes that stigmatized individuals might attempt to mitigate the negative impact of stigma by managing the information they convey about themselves.
+This basic insight provides a basis for conceptualizing how, through self-presentation, people might attempt to "dodge... stigmatizing processes" (Link and Phelan, 2001: 378).

 According to Goffman, one form of self-presentation by stigmatized individuals involves attempts at concealing the stigma to "pass" as a member of the dominant, non-stigmatized group.
-Historians have observed numerous instances of racial passing-from the antebellum era to the twentieth century-but they have focused on light-skinned African Americans and multiracial individuals who could pass as white in virtually all interpersonal interactions (Hobbs, 2014).
-Although this kind of passing is not an option for most racial minorities, Goffman (1963: 74) noted that there are situations in which temporary passing can be an option even for individuals whose racial minority status would be immediately revealed in an in-person interaction:
+Historians have observed numerous instances of racial passing-from the antebellum era to the 20th century-but they have focused on light-skinned African Americans and multiracial individuals who could pass as white in virtually all interpersonal interactions (Hobbs, 2014).
+Although this kind of passing is not an option for most racial minorities, Goffman (1963: 74) notes that there are situations in which temporary passing can be an option even for individuals whose racial minority status would be immediately revealed in an in-person interaction:

-... the individual will occasionally be in a position to elect to conceal crucial information about himself.... black skinned [individuals] who have never passed publicly may nonetheless find themselves, in writing letters or making telephone calls, projecting an image of self that is [only] subject to later discrediting.
+...there are many cases when it appears that an individual's stigma will always be apparent, but where this proves to be not quite the case; for on examination one finds that the individual will occasionally be in a position to elect to conceal crucial information about himself.... black skinned [individuals] who have never passed publicly may nonetheless find themselves, in writing letters or making telephone calls, projecting an image of self that is [only] subject to later discrediting. (emphasis added)

-This type of selective, temporary passing may be particularly relevant for the job application process in modern labor markets, as it often involves an initial résumé-screening phase (and sometimes a phone interview), with in-person interviews conducted only at a later stage.
+This type of selective, temporary passing may be particularly relevant for the job application process in modern labor markets, as these often involve an initial résumé-screening phase (and sometimes a phone interview), with in-person interviews conducted only at a later stage.